Understand Mesothelioma Lung Cancer Symptoms : Comprehensive Guide

 4.1 Shortness of Breath

 While shortness of breath is common in many lung diseases, mesothelioma has a unique twist.
 Unlike other conditions, such as asthma, mesothelioma-related breathlessness usually doesn't respond to traditional bronchodilators or inhalers.
-It's like trying to catch your breath after running a marathon—only you haven't moved an inch.
+It's like trying to catch your breath after running a marathon when you haven't moved an inch.

 4.2 Persistent Cough

 A persistent cough is another shared symptom among lung diseases.
 But when it's associated with mesothelioma, this cough often has a dry, hacking quality to it and doesn't produce mucus like bronchitis or pneumonia would.
-Think of it like a car engine that just won't turn over, no matter how much you try.
+Think of it like a car engine that just won't move from one side to another, no matter how much you try.

 4.3 Chest Pain